Get up to €10,800 for a disrupted trip

 Over the past year or so, Wizz has been affected by airport strikes at London Luton and at several airports in Italy.
 But even though they were impacted by the disputes, they don’t count as actual Wizz Air strikes because the workers were not directly employed by Wizz.

-Only one recent strike took place that involved Wizz Air employees.
 On May 28, 2024, the Wizz Air Malta Cabin Crew stopped work for 4 hours, impacting several airports in Italy.
+Then, on September 24th, Malta-based pilots and cabin crew took part in a 24-hour nationwide strike.

-When a strike is announced, most passengers want to know if they’ll be repaid for missed flights and cancellations and when they will be owed a refund.
+When a strike happens, most passengers want to know if they’ll be repaid for missed flights and cancellations and when they will be owed a refund.

 It works like this: Your rights are protected by Regulation EU261/2004.
 This is the set of rules Wizz must follow when their flights are interrupted as a result of a labour dispute.
-Whether your flight was cancelled or delayed, if you end up arriving 3 or more hours late at your final stop, then yes, Wizz Air may have to compensate you because the disturbance was within their control.
+Whether your flight was cancelled or delayed, if you end up arriving 3 or more hours late at your final stop, OR if your flight was cancelled within 14 days of departure, then yes, you may be eligible for Wizz Air strike compensation under EU261 rules because the disturbance was within their control.

 If you’ve been impacted by a Wizz Air strike and aren’t sure if your EU passenger rights will apply, enter your flight details to see if we can assist you.